GlykeriaStr/CV/README.md

 **War of the Worlds - Immersive Experience** (March 2019 - December 2019)
 Front of House

-- Changing positions every day according to where they needed more help.
+- Changing positions every day according to where they needed more help
 - Dealing with complaints
-- VR technician
+- Technical support for VR room
 - Managing customer service experience
 - Administration
 - In charge of bookings